alexeflorin/Password_Generator/README.md

 Password Generator: JavaScript

 ## Desctiption
 Create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
-The password can include special characters.
+This program will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+The HTML has responsive interface that adapts to multiple screen sizes.
+The password include special characters, numbers, upper case and lower case.

 ## User Story